 Your Takeaway on Foreign Real Estate Investments in Your IRA

-The key take-away from this article isn’t the fact that you can invest in foreign real estate with your self-directed IRA.
-The key is that when you do, it is vitally important that you practice due diligence before you invest.
-Whether you’re considering investments closer to home and especially in foreign real estate, if you do not spend the time investigating the viability of every aspect of your options, you exponentially increase your risk of failing.
+The key take-away here isn’t that you can invest in foreign real estate with your self-directed IRA.
+The key is that when you do, you must practice due diligence before you invest.
+You must investigate the viability of every investment to decrease your risk of failing.

 Due diligence is especially essential when considering offshore real estate investments in countries where you know no one, laws differ, and tax implications are complex.
 Societal, political, and environmental conditions matter.
 In fact, everything matters so it’s also important that you find a team of trusted advisors from a CPA to a financial expert and even an attorney who practices international law—as well as out-of-the-country counterparts—that can help guide your way to success.

-If you have any questions regarding this article or wish to learn more about foreign real estate investments in self-directed IRAs, please contact Advanta IRA today.
+For questions regarding this article or to learn more about foreign real estate investments, please contact Advanta IRA today.

 Additional reading on due diligence, prohibited IRA transactions, and self-directed accounts: